prewired/prewired.github.io/src/pages/about.md

 ---
-layout: "@layouts/MDLayout.astro"
+layout: "@layouts/MDPageLayout.astro"
 title: About us
 desc: Information on the mission, governance, and history of Prewired.
+coverImage:
-coverImg: ws16_longtables.jpg
+  src: ws16_longtables.jpg
-coverImgAlt: Young people working together on laptops at long tables
+  alt: Young people working together on laptops at long tables
 ---

 ## Purpose